SkyWriter/maybevoid.com/site/pages/soareschen.md

 the broader programming language community around the world.

-I really enjoy coding in Haskell, and would love to explore career opportunities in Haskell or related works.
+I really enjoy coding in Haskell, and would love to explore career opportunities in Haskell or related work.
 If you would like to get in touch, do [drop me an email](mailto:soares.chen@maybevoid.com)

 ## Contact